wp-plugins/youtube-channel/readme.txt

 So, we display thumbnails for 7 random videos from default (global) playlist, and distribute small thumbnails to 3 columns on wide screens, 2 columns under 768px and single thumbnail per row under 480px.

 == Changelog ==
-= 3.0.6 (2015-05-13) =
+= 3.0.6 (2015-05-13/14) =
+* Fix: Prevent Fatal error on PHP<5.3 because required __DIR__ for updater replaced with dirname(__FILE__)
+* Fix: No retrieved or missing videos from some channels so switch `search` to `playlistItems` API call (thanks to @[mmirus](https://wordpress.org/support/profile/mmirus))
+* Add: Embed As Playlist for all resources
+* Add: Clearfix for crappy themes where clearfix does not exists
 * Add: Option to move video title below video (boolean shortcode parameter `titlebelow`)
 * Add: PayPal donate button to settings page
-* Change: Move YouTube Data API Key to plugin settings and add notification to remove YOUTUBE_DATA_API_KEY from wp-config.php (optional)
+* Improved: Move YouTube Data API Key to plugin settings and add notification to remove YOUTUBE_DATA_API_KEY from wp-config.php (optional)
-* Improved: Updated shortcode explanation in README and Help tab in plugin settings
+* Improved: Updated shortcode explanation in README and Help tab in plugin settings.
+* Improved: Better tips for 'Ups, something went wrong' message.
+* Remove: options `Embed standard playlist` and `Show random video` from global settings as this should be off by default

 = 3.0.5 (2015-05-11/12) =
 * Fix: Setting back dropdown options with `0` ID does not work on Settings page (Channel as resource to use, Cache timeout, Aspect ratio, What to show, Open link to, Link to)